swfiua/blume/doc/anpftu/micro.rst

 In short, if we relate this to the paradigm, we again see rotating mass dragging space time, contributing to the oscillations that define space time.
-All inertial effects are due to rotations, and that includes the effects that we sese as general relativity.
+As per the new paradigm, all inertial effects are due to rotations, and that includes the effects that we sese as general relativity.

 Rather than formulate it as oscillations, Einstein though in terms of rotations and of space time twisting in on itself.
-He was primarily concerned with how observers see objects moving and developing at theory that could explain observations such as the precession of mercury.
+He was primarily concerned with how observers see objects moving and developing a theory that could explain observations such as the precession of mercury.

-All matter in the visible universe contributes to the oscillation at a particular place and time.
+Following Mach, all matter in the visible universe contributes to the oscillation at a particular place and time.

 A random combination of oscillations, one might expect to sum to zero and have no net effect.
 However, the claim is that these oscillations